Humanitec-DemoOrg/aws-examples/humanitec-firewall-access/Readme.md

 ```
 apt-get update && apt-get install ssh netcat iputils-ping
 ```
-Run the following commands and verify the expected output
+Run the following commands and verify the expected output, if you get timeout or no output, chances are there's a networking issue
 ```
 root@my-shell:/# ssh agent@agent.humanitec.io
 ...